mohamed-ezz/saratan/deploy/Readme.md

 `caffecontainer` : Use this to create a temporary caffe container.

 Both alias commands will mount the current directory from which you run the alias, to /data in the container.
 Note that those aliases will delete the created container after they exit, so it's a good practice to put any output data in the mounted directory /data, because any data outside this mount is gone when the container is deleted.

+### Lasagne Docker ###
+Can be pulled from Dockerhub
+`docker pull fletling/lasagne`

+or be built with
+`docker build -t fletling/lasagne .`
+from the directory of the Dockerfile

+Then use it similar to caffecontainer and add alias for simplicity `alias lasagnecont='sudo GPU=0 nvidia-docker run -v /home/username:/data -p 8888:8888 --net=host --privileged -w /data -ti fletling/lasagne bash'`